loomio/loomio-docs/oric/src/for-success.md

 ---
-## How do you know what kind of poll to use?
+## How do we know what kind of poll to use?

 There are several Loomio Polls and they have a wide application.
 You will likely find the following Polls valuable for Board use.